utdcrypto/Org-Website/src/pages/index.md

     features:
       - description: >-
-          We will update you about our upcoming events, primarily focusing around our EmTeck hackathon and workshop.
+          We will update you about our upcoming events, primarily focusing around our EmTech Hackathon and workshop.
 We will also update our members on industry and research opportunities that companies reach out to us for.
         icon: